-A compelling resume is more than just a list of your job responsibilities—it's about showcasing your impact and achievements.
+A compelling resume is more than just a list of your job responsibilities—it's about showcasing your impact.
 Your professional accomplishments not only demonstrate what you're capable of but also differentiate you from other candidates.

 This article will provide you with examples of accomplishments to put on a resume, guiding you through strategies that can catch the eye of potential employers.